Ho Chi Minh City: Geography

+Flooding

+Saigon is considered one of the most vulnerable cities to the effects of flooding.
+During the rainy season, a combination of high tide, heavy rains, high flow volume in the Saigon River and Đồng Nai River and land subsidence results in regular flooding in several parts of the city.
+A once-in-100 year flood would cause 23% of the city to suffer flooding.

 Climate

 The city has a tropical climate, specifically tropical savanna (Aw), with a high average humidity of 78–82%.
 The year is divided into two distinct seasons.
 The rainy season, with an average rainfall of about 1800 mm annually (about 150 rainy days per year), usually lasts from May to November.
 The dry season lasts from December to April.

 The average temperature is 28 °C, with little variation throughout the year.
 The highest temperature recorded was 40.0 °C in April while the lowest temperature recorded was 13.8 °C in January.
 On average, the city experiences between 2,400 and 2,700 hours of sunshine per year.

-Flooding

-Ho Chi Minh City is considered one of the cities most vulnerable to the effects of climate change, particularly flooding.
-During the rainy season, a combination of high tide, heavy rains, high flow volume in the Saigon River and Đồng Nai River and land subsidence results in regular flooding in several parts of the city.
-A once-in-100 year flood would cause 23% of the city to suffer flooding.

 Administration

-Ho Chi Minh City is a municipality at the same level as Vietnam's provinces, which is subdivided into 22 district-level sub-divisions (as of 2020):
+The city is a municipality at the same level as Vietnam's provinces, and is divided into 113 wards, 54 communes, and 1 special administrative zone (as of 2025):

+113 wards (2023.6266 km2 in area), which are designated as urban or suburban (phường):